Protests against Bongbong Marcos: Rodrigo Duterte's legacy

 Opposition leaders such as former senatorial candidate Elmer "Bong" Labog and other groups have urged Marcos, Jr. not to be the successor to Duterte's legacy.
 Numerous groups have also protested to urge the government to hold former Rodrigo Duterte accountable for war on drugs and other violations of human rights.
 During the lightning rally of University of the Philippines Students on July 31, 2022, students chanted calls to reject Marcos and Duterte.

 Economic conditions

 Numerous economic conditions have prompted many groups to stage protests against the administration.
 Conditions such as poor working situations of farmers and workers, corruption, lack of aid, low wages, high prices, jeepney modernization, maltreatment of health workers, and many more have prompted many groups to protest on many occasions.

 Human rights

 On August 10, 2022, groups such as Kilusang Mayo Uno, GABRIELA, and SCMP conducted a mobilization in front of Supreme Court in support of the loved ones and colleagues of missing activists as they urged the issuance of writ of amparo.
 The activists, Loi Magbanua, Ador Juat, Elgene Mungcal, and Cha Pampoza, have been believed to be abducted by government forces and being held in a military camp.
 Similar groups earlier protested in front of Camp Aguinaldo in July to call to "surface" the said missing activists.

+Constitutional reforms

+Efforts to revised or amend the constitution was also opposed with the Makabayan group organizing protest against it.
+They argue that proposed economic changes by the Congress are a prelude to the introduction of political amendments including changes on term limits.

+Former president Rodrigo Duterte and his supporters have also organized separate demonstrations against the Marcos administration.
+Duterte has alleged that Marcos' allies in the Congress are seeking term extensions for the president's benefit.
+However Duterte has expressed openness to back economic-related changes.